Top of the page

 You can take medicines to control and reduce seizures.
 Which type you use depends on the type of seizure.
 You and your doctor will need to find the right combination, schedule, and dose of medicine.
 If medicine alone doesn't help, your doctor may suggest a special diet or surgery to help reduce seizures.

-The medicine works only if you take the right amount on the schedule your doctor sets up.
+The medicine works best if you take the right amount on the schedule your doctor sets up.
 Following this schedule keeps the right level of medicine in your body.
 Even missing just a few doses can allow seizures to happen.

 As you follow your treatment plan, also try to figure out and avoid things that may make you more likely to have a seizure.
 These may include: